DON'T PANIC! BE CALM, COOL, COLLECTED & STRATEGIC

 Here are the T.E.A.M's best kept secrets of living in a virtual world.
 In addition to the recent Equifax data breach, many innocent and good people are getting hurt by the deplorable acts of aggression by data brokerage companies.
 This is especially true of our military family members.

 1. Set up a mail box.
-The UPS store and Pakmail are great alternatives to using your ACTUAL residential home address.
-Contrary to popular belief, financial companies will mail to any physical address listed with the post office.
+The UPS store, digital mail box or mail forwarding services are great alternatives to using your ACTUAL residential home address.
+Contrary to popular belief, financial companies will mail to any physical address listed with USPS, Auspost or the Royal Mail.

 2. Setup up a burner phone/VOIP or Google voice that masks your real phone number behind a secondary one.
 When setting up a burner phone DO NOT load your contacts from mobile.
 You could opt out of doing this.
 You could change numbers at any time.
 Keep in mind that some changes might incur a fee.

 3. Setup email forwarding.
 We found gmail is easy to set up.
 Go to settings>Forwarding and POP/IMAP.
 Keep one email address for all your incoming mail.
 Keep multiple other emails to receive specific filtered and forwarded emails.
 If your email(s) are ever compromised BUT you don't want to get rid of them, you can filter and forward specific emails from the breached ones to your other emails et VOILA!
-Gmail never reuses deleted email accounts.
+Gmail never reuses deleted email accounts, so you could also delete compromised emails and create new ones to forward to your main, clean and unbreached one.

 4. Setup privacy contact for your website or use your attorney's mailing address and contact (with their permission, of course).
 Data brokers want YOUR information, not your attorneys.
 Internet service providers such as Go Daddy offer privacy for a nominal fee.
 So instead of using your physical address, you can set up a "dummy" one.